stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 Our app will be split into two parts:
  * A Haskell backend that talks to the database, coordinates people, sends emails and all that awesome stuff backends do.
  * A PureScript frontend that compiles to JavaScript and runs on the browser;
-   showing, in marvellous details using React, all the data that fetches from the backend.
+   showing, in marvellous details using React, all the data that it fetches from the backend.

 The two parts have to talk to each other in order to have something useful.
 We will use REST and JSON.
-That's it, the frontend will send HTTP requests full of JSON messages to the backend, in order to trigger actions;
-and the backend will respond to those requests with more JSON full of data, to be shown to the user.
+That's it - the frontend will send HTTP requests full of JSON messages to the backend, in order to trigger actions, and the backend will respond to those requests with more JSON full of data, to be shown to the user.

 ### WebApp idea
 So we are going to build the next big thing.
 The website everyone definitely needs in their lives: a scientist browser,